 The first phase, completed in 2015, was the start of operations on the Liverpool Street mainline to Shenfield route, directly replacing the Greater Anglia ‘Metro’ services, using the same trains.
 The service was branded ‘TfL Rail’.
 This is a temporary brand in operation until the Elizabeth line launches, after which TfL Rail will become part of the Elizabeth line.
 Changing to a TfL run service provided several benefits to passengers, from deep cleaning of stations, better accessibility through station staffing offering customers who need assistance a turn-up-and-go service, to cheaper fares.

-2017 - The start of operation with Class 345 trains in the east
+2017 - The start of operation with new Class 345 trains in the east

 2018 - TfL Rail between Heathrow and Paddington mainline

 The next phase, completed in 2018, was the start of operations on the Heathrow Airport to Paddington mainline route, directly replacing the Heathrow Connect service, and using the same trains.
 Like the east, the service was also branded ‘TfL Rail’ and stations received several improvements benefitting passengers, from ticket barriers and better lighting, to improved signage and ticket machines.

 2019 - TfL Rail between Reading and Paddington mainline

 The start of operations from Reading to Paddington mainline from December 2019 marked the next phase.
 This was directly replacing several Great Western Railway stopping services into Paddington.
 Network Rail extended platforms to cater for the new trains, install new walkways and lifts to improve step-free accessibility, and improve passenger flow within stations.
 Old Oak Common depot was commissioned in 2018 to house and maintain the new trains and will be the main depot for the Elizabeth line train.
 Services between Reading and Paddington were introduced using seven carriage Class 345 trains.